IanWold/StaticBlogroll/README.md

 ## Next Steps

-This is very intentionally _not_ a product you install and host, but a repo for you to _fork_ and do your own thing with.
+This is very intentionally _not_ a product you install and host, but a template for you to make your own repo and do your own thing with.
 It's a base canvas you can use and extend however works best for you!

 ### Files